Bringing disruptive view

 I have a deep interest in telling under-covered stories; I go to the places where other journalists do not go and search to challenge the general media narrative by asking questions to those who are rarely represented, such as vulnerable groups in societies, minorities, including women.

-I am a co-founder of a long-term, global project Women Who Stay.
-Together with my husband, we have been collecting stories of women left behind after their male counterparts migrate since 2017.
+I am a co-founder of the long-term, global project Women Who Stay.
+Together with my husband, photographer Noel Rojo, we have been collecting stories of women left behind after their male counterparts migrate since 2017.

 I am also a journalist fellow of the Spiritual Exemplars Project of University of Southern California.